yavuzitconsulting/swagger-simple-assertions/readme.md

 2. **Subsequent Runs**:
    - Executes commands based on `assertions.json`.
    - Stops at the first error for quick issue resolution.

+You can also configure client-credential based authentication/authorization against an SSO and test with that!

+## Docker
+i am going to provide a docker image where you can mount swagger.json and easily create instances of swagger-simple-assertions for any use case. for example, you could run swagger-simple-assertions without authorization, expect 401 for each call and have another instance of the tool with authorization configured and the correct expected values, to test all your api calls are safe.

 ## Conclusion